-As parents, we know that your top priority is making sure that your son or daughter secures a safe and convenient housing accommodation and has access to healthy and convenient meal options for the next academic year.
-Helping to keep your student informed about Room and Meal Plan Selection is one way that you can help us help your student!
+As parents, we know your top priority is making sure your son or daughter secures a safe and convenient housing accommodation and has access to healthy and convenient meal options for the next academic year.
+Helping to keep your student informed about Room Selection and Meal Plan Selection is one way that you can help us help your student!

-- Find a roommate or roommates to live with
+- Find a roommate or roommates.

-- Sign their 2013–2014 Housing License Agreement (online)
+- Sign the 2015–2016 Housing License Agreement (online).

 For Parents of Students Who Are Moving Off-Campus